Sandboxes¶

 Review changes¶

-When a sandbox contains changes that are ready for promotion to production, a banner appears that says Ready to promote.
+When a sandbox environment contains changes that are ready for promotion to your production environment, a banner appears that says Ready to promote.

 Note

-Only a user who is assigned to the Full Administrator policy may promote changes to production.
-A non-full admin, such as a DataGrid Operator is allowed to cancel a promotion after reviewing changes.
-To complete the promotion process request a review from your Amperity support representative and they will complete the promotion process.
+Only a user who is assigned to the Sandbox Administrator policy may promote changes to production.
+A non-sandbox administrator, such as a DataGrid Operator is allowed to cancel a promotion after reviewing changes.
+To complete the promotion process, please request a review from your Amperity support representative and they will help complete the promotion process.

 To review changes in the sandbox prior to promoting to production